 We are also happy to provide any additional information or explanations needed.
 Any requests should be sent to us using one of the methods above.

-Information we collect from you and what we do with it
+Information we collect and what we do with it

-The information you give us will vary depending on your relationship with us but may include your name, address, email address and phone number, financial and credit card information, household income, age, disability, age of children, number of children, receipt of benefits (value and which ones), as well as bank statements, driver’s licence, passports or other ID document.
+The information you give us will vary depending on your relationship with us but may include your name, address, email address and phone number, financial and credit card information, household income and ability to pay, age, health, disability, age of children, number of children, receipt of benefits (value and which ones), as well as bank statements, driver’s licence, passports or other ID document.
 What we process in different circumstances is set out below.
-We will keep scanned copies of all of this for validation and audit, at which point this evidence will be deleted in line with our document retention rules.
+We will keep scanned copies of all of this for validation and audit, at which point this evidence will be deleted in line with our document retention policy.

-We also collect information for discount tariffs such as WaterSure, Water Support and WaterSure Plus on behalf of Thames Water, where they provide sewerage services so that these can be processed (Water Support applications are shared with Citizens Advice Mole Valley).
-Our priority service customers may provide information to us about medical conditions to allow us to make suitable arrangements during supply interruptions; they will be given the opportunity to opt-out at any time from our use of their data for this purpose.
+We also collect information for discount tariffs such as WaterSure, Water Support and WaterSure Plus on behalf of Thames Water, where they provide sewerage services so that these can be processed (Water Support applications are shared with Citizens Advice).
+Our priority service customers may provide information to us about medical conditions, financial hardship and other sensitive data to allow us to make suitable arrangements during supply interruptions; they will be given the opportunity to opt-out at any time from our use of their data for this purpose.
+There may be some circumstances, for example where there are safeguarding concerns, where a customer may not be able to opt-out from the Priority Services Register.
+You will always have the right to appeal this and if still dissatisfied raise your concerns with the regulator.

 - you have given consent for us to process the information e.g. in relation to certain support and discount schemes or in relation to certain marketing activities